 A: Our jobs can be very frustrating, try to stay cool.

 Next time I will talk to a trucker.
-Truckers probably have different perspective on things and I will surely appreciate discussing it.
+Truckers probably have a different perspective on things and I will surely appreciate discussing it.
 There is a saying that one should never close their door with their behind.
 The door between the driver and the dispatcher should stay open at all times.
-Don’t you think?

-If you are interested in being interviewed let me know.
-Contact me and let’s talk!
+If you are interested in being interviewed let us know.
+Drop us a line or leave a comment, and let’s talk!